Hey, welcome to the docs

 With Drup Trails, the idea is different: your path is not automatically part of a global ad profile.
 It is yours (or your team's) to use on your terms — a smaller, clearer box around who sees what.
 We are not claiming we are "more secure than Google" in every abstract sense; we are saying the model is simpler — less "upload humanity to one dashboard," more "this is your diary, on your rails."

-If you want location memories without defaulting to “send it all upstream,” you are in the right place.
+Bottom line: if you want location memories without defaulting to "send it all upstream," you are in the right place.
 Poke around the rest of the docs as we grow them — and thanks for stopping by.